typpo/connect-autoreload/README.md

 connect-autoreload
 -----------------

-connect-autoreload supports a basic javascript client that reloads the page whenever files are changed.
+connect-autoreload is connect middleware that supports a basic javascript client.
+The server watches for file changes and the client reloads your page when files are changed.
 This is useful if you're a frontend developer and you're sick of manually refreshing the page to reflect your changes.

+## Standalone reload script

+If you're looking for the easiest way to refresh your page when files change, check out [autoreload](https://github.com/typpo/autoreload).
+If you want to integrate the autoreload behavior into your own connect/express server, read on.

 ## Installation